coxifred/pimpMySuperWatt/README.md

 ```

 * Note 1: start.sh or debug.sh launch gradlew in background (nohup).
-* Note 2: A log is created under /tmp and names superwatt.log
+* Note 2: A log is created under /tmp and named superwatt.log
 * Note 3: stop.sh to stop it.

 # Configuration